Bhimrao Ambedkar (Uttar Pradesh politician)

-Bhimrao Ambedkar is an Indian politician from the Bahujan Samaj Party and a member of the Uttar Pradesh Legislative Council.
+Bhimrao Ambedkar is an Indian politician from the Bahujan Samaj Party and a member of the Indian Legislative Council.

 Political career

 MLC

 In the elections on 23 March 2018, BJP won 11 out of 13 seats and the remaining two were won by Samajwadi Party and Bahujan Samaj Party each.
 Ambedkar became a member of the Uttar Pradesh Legislative Council.

 He had earlier unsuccessfully contested the Rajya Sabha elections in 2018 where he was defeated by Anil Agrawal of the Bharatiya Janata Party.

 MLA

 He was elected from the Vidhan Sabha constituency Lakhna seat in the 2007 Uttar Pradesh state assembly elections and MLC U.P. in 2018.
 He was candidate of MP Rajya Sabha but due to some political situation he could not be elected.

 He was named after the Indian leader B. R. Ambedkar.